 If you think having insurance is an obstacle, come talk to our Relations Manager, Steven Paske, and he can explain how we can work together to restore your health.

-Yes, I have prescribing privileges, with licenses in Tennessee and Virginia.
+Yes, I have prescribing privileges, with licenses in Tennessee, Kentucky, Minnesota, and Virginia.